 He has been recognized with numerous outstanding professional awards.
 President Joe is a member of seven different national honor societies including Omicron Delta Kappa and Golden Key.
 The American College Personnel Association presented him with the prestigious Annuit Coeptis Award twice as an outstanding new professional and as an outstanding senior professional.

 His undergraduate alma mater, the University of Scranton, presented him with the 2011 Frank O’Hara Award in Education—the highest award given jointly by the University and the National Alumni Society.
-Most recently, President Bertolino has been recognized by the Southern Connecticut Urban League with the 2017 Diversity Award and Delta Sigma Phi presented him with the H. Harvey Hebert Distinguished Alumni Award for Service to the Fraternity, one of the highest awards bestowed by the organization.
+Most recently, President Bertolino has been recognized by the Southern Connecticut Urban League with the 2017 Diversity Award.
+In 2017, Delta Sigma Phi presented him with the H. Harvey Hebert Distinguished Alumni Award for Service to the Fraternity, one of the highest awards bestowed by the organization.

 He earned his doctorate in higher education administration and organizational leadership from Columbia University, Teachers College in 2003, a master’s in social work from Rutgers University in 1990, and a bachelor of science in psychology and sociology from the University of Scranton in 1986.

 Dr. Bertolino lives with his partner of 25 years, Bil Leipold, Ed.D., and their three dogs, Wanamassa (a Shih Tzu), Willoughby (a Llasa-Cocker Spaniel Mix) and Woodlock (a Corgi).
 Together, Joe and Bil have twelve godchildren and two grandsons.